mrquaternion/CSDP/README.md

 # CarbonSense Data Pipeline (CSDP)

-`CS-Pipeline` is a command‑line workflow that enriches eddy-covariance (EC) station data with reanalysis variables from ERA5, and optionally gap‑fills AmeriFlux predictors.
+`CSDP` is a command‑line workflow that enriches eddy-covariance (EC) station data with reanalysis variables from ERA5, and optionally gap‑fills AmeriFlux predictors.
 It also helps getting data to feed a neural network (previously used to analyze fires conditions across Canada).
 It operates in two main stages driven by YAML configuration files.
 It starts by querying data from the [Copernicus Data Store](https://cds.climate.copernicus.eu).

 > **Note:** There is 2 possible use cases of the pipeline.
 Both download ERA5 data but use it differently.
 >